 Loose dentures, are ill fitting dentures.
 Many times a reline can make them fit again.
 Sometimes the bony support under the dentures is not sufficient anymore and implants can be used to stabilize the denture.

 Fluoride acts to make teeth more resistant to decay.
 In children, this is important for the development of their adult teeth.
 In adults, Fluoride acts to strengthen and in some cases reverse small areas of decay.
-If you do not … Continued
+If you do not live in area which has fluoridated water, ask your dentist about fluoride rinses or supplements.

 A veneer is a thin ceramic facing that is bonded to the front of your tooth.
 Veneers can be used to close spaces, straighten crooked teeth and change the color of yellow or stained teeth.

 Invisalign is a revolutionary orthodontic treatment without the use of conventional metal braces.
 A series of computer generated, clear plastic aligners are used to move teeth.
 They are removable and very comfortable to wear.
-They do not interfere with speech … Continued
+They do not interfere with speech or your everyday activities.
+This type of treatment does have some limitations and your dentist can evaluate you to see if you are a good candidate for this type of treatment.